by: Thomas Young

 - Find what works best offline and translate it to the Internet.

-- Develop a web marketing plan and strategy for inbound marketing for lead generation.
+- Develop a strategic digital marketing plan and strategy for inbound marketing for lead generation.

 Thomas Young is the CEO and founder of Intuitive Websites.
 He is an author, speaker and digital marketing consultant.
 Order Tom’s book “Winning the Website War” to get more digital marketing insights.